 2002 GRAMMY Nominee for Best Historical Album Washington Square Memoirs Box Set features John Hammond performing "Drop Down Mama"

-★ Performed or recorded with Jimi Hendrix (discovered while playing in John's band), Eric Clapton, Muddy Waters, Howlin' Wolf, Duane Allman, Mike Bloomfield, JJ Cale, Tom Waits, The Band, John Lee Hooker, Dr. John and many more.
+Performed or recorded with Jimi Hendrix (discovered while playing in John's band), Eric Clapton, Muddy Waters, Howlin' Wolf, Duane Allman, Mike Bloomfield, JJ Cale, Tom Waits, The Band, John Lee Hooker, Dr. John and many more.
 He remains one of the world's premier acoustic blues artists.
-A tireless performer, he played his 4000th date June 2008 and continues to tour world-wide on an annual basis.
+A tireless performer, he continues to tour world-wide.